 The terminal will feature a departure area, security holding area, retail spaces for small businesses, food and beverage areas, baggage claim space and a common concourse area.

 Passenger handling facilities will include 64 check-in counters, 20 self-check-in kiosks, eight immigration counters, eight custom desks, six arrival carousels and 16 self-baggage drop counters.

-The terminal will be complemented by a multi-level car parking facility with the capacity to accommodate 1,500 cars.
+The new 90,000m² terminal will be complemented by a multi-level car parking facility with the capacity to accommodate 1,500 cars.
 The facility will also offer space for VIP cars, buses and two-wheelers.

 The new integrated terminal is expected to achieve a Green Rating for Integrated Habitat Assessment (GRIHA) 4-Star rating.
 It will have a sophisticated solid waste management system, wastewater treatment facility, rainwater storage facility and underground drainage system.

 A solar roofing system will be installed for electricity generation, in addition to allowing maximum sunlight into the building.
 A photovoltaic solar plant with a power generation capacity of 540kW will be developed at the terminal.

 The airport features a single asphalt-paved runway (02/20), which measures 2,743m-long and 46m-wide.

 AAI is responsible for the development of the new terminal project.
 It contracted BPC India to conduct a survey of existing facilities at the airport and geotechnical investigation works for the terminal construction.